qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

     found_desired_room = False  # Boolean var used later
 ```

 In this particular example, since my target url (https://www.drewloholdings.com/apartments-for-rent/rosecliffe-gardens-ii) has certain HTML structure where information about all room types contained in the class of "suite__column".

 Each room type consists of 7 elements separated by "suite__column" (refer the graph below), including a hyperlink of floorplan picture and the suite name, an optional link to a virtual tour, a string of "Bedrooms" and number of bedrooms the suite has, a string of "Baths" and number of baths it has, a string of "Sq.Ft." and value indicating the area, a string of "Rent" and the range, a string of "Availability" and a string of "not available".

-In addition, a boolean is created to indicate if a desired room is found or not, taken as outcome value.
+In addition, a boolean, _found_desired_room_ is created to indicate if a desired room is found or not, taken as outcome value.

 ```